co-demos/apiviz-frontend/_docs/PRESENTATION.md

 ---
 layout : home
-title : presentation
+title : PRESENTATION
-permalink : /presentation
+permalink : /general/presentation
 sidebar:
   nav: "docs"
 ---

-## PRESENTATION

 Visualize data coming from an API in a CMS-like app.
 If your data is stored somewhere and accessible via an API, ApiViz can transform it into a full website to show it at its best.